 The building demonstrates the wealth and power of the rubber barons at the time.
-As the building sits across from the plaza, you can enjoy simply imagining the building at the time of its prosperous past and the lengths taken to position it where it now stands.
+As the building sits across from the plaza, you can enjoy imagining the building at the time of its prosperous past.
+Also think about the lengths taken to position it where it now stands.

 Have a Hot Chocolate and Croissant at the Amazon Bistro

 There are some fantastic restaurants in Iquitos and one of the favorites with a beautiful view over the rainforest and river is the Amazon Bistro.
 The Amazon Bistro is a French-Belgium restaurant serving delicious food with both indoor and outdoor seating.